Active View reporting

 Active View tracks the viewability of ads served via Google Publisher Tags (GPT).
-Active View is already enabled on these tags, so no additional work is needed.
+Active View is already enabled on these tags, so no additional work is needed from you.

 Viewability helps determine how likely it is that an ad was actually seen by a user.
 Two important factors are (a) what percentage of an ad appears in a viewable space on screen and (b) how long that portion of the ad remains visible.
 Measuring viewability helps publishers and advertisers assess the value of an impression.